libvmi/libvmi/README.rst

 Installing the dependencies on Ubuntu::

-    $ sudo apt-get install autotools-dev automake flex bison libglib2.0-dev libvirt-dev libjson-c-dev libyajl-dev
+    $ sudo apt-get install cmake flex bison libglib2.0-dev libvirt-dev libjson-c-dev libyajl-dev

 Building
 --------
-LibVMI uses the standard GNU build system.
+LibVMI uses the [CMake](https://cmake.org/) build system.
 To compile this library, simply follow the steps below:

 .. code::

-   ./autogen.sh
-   ./configure
+   mkdir build
+   cd build
+   cmake ..
    make

 The example code will work without installing LibVMI.
-However, you may choose to install the library into the prefix specified to 'configure' by:

-make install
+You can specify a different install prefix with ``cmake -DCMAKE_INSTALL_PREFIX=/usr ..``

 The default installation prefix is ``/usr/local``.
 You may need to run ``ldconfig`` after performing a ``make install``.

+For a complete view of the build options, using ``ccmake`` tool is prefered if available.

+Otherwise, look at ``CMakeLists.txt`` ``option()`` commands.

 Installation and Configuration
 ------------------------------